department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/qa/vsa-qa-tasks-capacity.md

 VSA-QA will make all reasonable efforts to accommodate your requests, as Manual-testing commitments permit.

-\* Right now it's just @tlei123.
+\* Right now it's just Tze-chiu Lei (@tlei123).
 When/if VSA-QA receives more resources, a #vsa-qa slack-channel will be created on DSVA-Slack.